skip to content

 In general, going private involves a transaction which has the effect of converting a public company into a private company.
 In practical terms, the process entails:

-• The transfer of a public company's voting or equity securities from the hands of public shareholders to the hands of one or few shareholders
+• The transfer of a public company's voting or equity securities from the hands of public shareholders to the hands of one or few shareholders.

-• A delisting of the company's securities on a public market
+• A delisting of the company's securities on a public market.

-• The company ceasing to be a “reporting issuer” (as defined in the applicable provincial securities laws) in Canada
+• The company ceasing to be a reporting issuer (as defined in the applicable provincial securities laws) in Canada.

-At the same time, market participants now more clearly understand the advantages of being a private company.
+Market participants now more clearly understand the advantages of being a private company.
 Going private can enable struggling companies to restructure, institute operational changes, and turn things around—possibly returning to the public markets in the future.
-5 key reasons why public companies should go private:

 1. Easier access to capital

-2. More flexibility to focus on long term results
+2. More flexibility to focus on long-term results

-3. Less investor interest in small-cap stocks
+3. Less investor interest in small-cap stock

 4. Deals close faster and more efficiently with lower risk